gyGil/gyGil.github.io/_posts/2017-10-02-Dog-Breed-Classifier.md

 ## Process
 * Step 0: Import Datasets
 * Step 1: Detect Humans
-* Step 2: Detect Dogs
+* Step 2: Detect Dogs with ResNet-50
 * Step 3: Create a CNN to Classify Dog Breeds
-* Step 4: Use a CNN to Classify Dog Breeds (using Transfer Learning)
+* Step 4: Create a CNN to Classify Dog Breeds with VGG-16 (using Transfer Learning)
-* Step 5: Create a CNN to Classify Dog Breeds (using Transfer Learning)
+* Step 5: Create a CNN to Classify Dog Breeds with VGG-19 (using Transfer Learning)
-* Step 6: Test
+* Step 6: Compare above 3 models

 ## Environment
 * AWS EC2 p2.xlarge
 * Jupyter Notebook
 * Python 3.5, Keras, TensorFlow 1.1

-## Import Datasets
+## Step 0: Import Datasets
 Import Dog dataset and divide into train, validation, and test datasets.
-Dog images is composed of 8351 images which are categorized into 133 breeds.
+Dog images is composed of 8,351 images which are categorized into 133 breeds.
 ```python
 from sklearn.datasets import load_files
 from keras.utils import np_utils